Simon Iain HayProfessor of Epidemiology

 Personal website: Professor Simon Iain Hay

 Prof. Simon Hay obtained his doctorates (D.Phil.
 1996; D.Sc.
-2014) from the University of Oxford, where he is now a member of congregation, a Research Fellow in the Sciences and Mathematics at St John’s College and a Professor of Epidemiology at The Wellcome Trust Centre for Human Genetics.
+2014) from the University of Oxford, where he is now a member of congregation, a Research Fellow in the Sciences and Mathematics at St John’s College and a Professor of Epidemiology at the Big Data Institute, Li Ka Shing Centre for Health Information and Discovery.
 Prof. Hay is also a Professor of Global Health at the University of Washington and Director of Geospatial Science at the Institute for Health Metrics and Evaluation (IHME) in the US.
 He investigates spatial and temporal aspects of disease epidemiology to support the more rational implementation of disease control and intervention strategies.
 As well as the recipient of a Wellcome Trust Senior Research Fellowship, Prof. Hay is also funded by the Bill & Melinda Gates Foundation, which allows him to manage an international collaboration of researchers aiming to improve the cartography of a variety of infectious diseases.

 Prof. Hay was elected to the Board of Trustees of the Royal Society of Tropical Medicine and Hygiene (RSTMH) in 2012.
 He served as the 52nd president of the RSTMH (2013-2015).
 He was awarded the Scientific Medal of the Zoological Society of London in 2008, the Back Award from the Royal Geographical Society in 2012 for research contributing to public health policy, the Bailey K. Ashford Medal in 2013 by the American Society of Tropical Medicine and Hygiene and the Chalmers Memorial Medal by the Royal Society of Tropical Medicine and Hygiene in 2015, the latter two both for exceptional contributions to tropical medicine.